This lesson will cover the following topics:

 Manage profiles

-3. Enable the users you want to have access to your projects and click Save.
+3. Enable the users you want to access your projects and click Save.

 adding profiles

-4. Scroll down to the Custom Attributes section and click New, we will configure the values that will be passed through to the project.
+4. Scroll down to the Custom Attributes section and click New; we will configure the values passed through to the project.

 new custom attribute